kittykatattack/sitar/book.markdown

 Sheet Music [Music]
 ------------------

 If you're looking for sheet music in western music notation for a sitar/guitar duet, you'll find it here:

-* [Summer's End](pdf/Summers_End.pdf): Based on Raag Hamamsadvhani (The Song of the Swan) in the key of D.
+* [Summer's End](pdf/Summers_End.pdf): Based on Raag Hamamsadvhani (The Song of the Swan) in the key of D. Here's a [midi reference track] (midi/Summers_End.midi).
-* [In Groves of Wild Almond](pdf/In_Groves_Of_Wild_Almond): Based on Raag Kafi in the key of D.
+* [In Groves of Wild Almond](pdf/In_Groves_Of_Wild_Almond): Based on Raag Kafi in the key of D. Here's a [midi reference track](midi/In_Groves_Of_Wild_Almond.midi).

 Both pieces were written by Rex van der Spuy, and can be played with improvised tabla accomaniment.
-Although they were originally written for sitar and guitar, they could work as a duet between any melody instruments.
+Although they were originally written for sitar and guitar, they could work as a duet for any melody instruments.
 Violin and flute would sound nice!

 Video resources [Video]
 -----------------------